mronnlun/BrokebackTimer/readme.md

-﻿Gym timer for circuit training.
+Gym timer for circuit training.
 Set the following numbers
 - Length of training (e.g. 45 seconds)
 - Number of iterations of the same training
 - The pause time between iterations